Rockets kill 2 Israelis; 26 die in Gaza as Israel hits Hamas

 The escalation comes at a time of political limbo in Israel.

-Netanyahu has been acting as a caretaker prime minister since an inconclusive parliamentary election in March.
+Netanyahu has been caretaker prime minister since an inconclusive parliamentary election in March.
 He tried and failed to form a coalition government with his hard-line and ultra-Orthodox allies, and the task was handed to his political rivals last week.

 One of those rivals is Israel’s defense minister, who is overseeing the Gaza campaign.
 It was not clear whether the toxic political atmosphere is spilling over into military decision-making, though the rival camps have unanimously expressed support for striking Hamas hard.